-(1) UBS Financial Services Inc., which we refer to as UBS, will receive a commission that will depend on market conditions on the Trade Date.
-In no event will the commission received by UBS exceed \$0.20 per \$10 principal amount of the Securities.
-See "Supplemental Plan of Distribution (Conflicts of Interest)" on page 13 of this free writing prospectus.
+(1) UBS Financial Services Inc., which we refer to as UBS, will receive a commission of \$0.20 per \$10 principal amount of the Securities.
+See "Supplemental Plan of Distribution (Conflicts of Interest)" on page 13 of this pricing supplement.

-The initial estimated value of the Securities as of the date of this document is \$9.7184 per \$10 in principal amount, which is less than the price to public.
-The pricing supplement relating to the Securities will set forth our estimate of the initial value of the Securities as of the Trade Date, which will not be more than \$0.20 less than this amount.
+The initial estimated value of the Securities as of the date of this document is \$9.7189 per \$10 in principal amount, which is less than the price to public.
 The actual value of the Securities at any time will reflect many factors, cannot be predicted with accuracy, and may be less than this amount.
-We describe our determination of the initial estimated value under "Key Risks" beginning on page 5, "Supplemental Plan of Distribution (Conflicts of Interest)" on page 22 and "Structuring the Securities" on page 22 of this free writing prospectus.
+We describe our determination of the initial estimated value under "Key Risks" beginning on page 5, "Supplemental Plan of Distribution (Conflicts of Interest)" on page 22 and "Structuring the Securities" on page 22 of this pricing supplement.